jjnether/obsidian_backup/jnetherton/DA/Training/Power System Analysis.md

 	- Short one or more phases either to ground or another conductor

 Fault types:
+- For Impedances, be sure to use the proper angle
+	- If it's only inductive reactance, than would simply be $\angle 90 \degree$
 - Three-ph fault (tied together or to ground)
 	- Only $I_1$ is used ($I_0=I_2=0$)
 	- $I_A=\frac{V_f}{Z_1+Z_F}$